 What are the common symptoms of PSC?

-Many patients with PSC do not have any symptoms.
+Most children with PSC are in early stages of the disease process and have no symptoms.
 Blood tests or imaging may identify an abnormal biliary system in the liver.
 Over time, symptoms associated with poor bile flow and liver disease may develop.
 These include:

 - Intense persistent itching

 - Pain on right side of the abdomen, possibly extending around the back, or in upper middle of abdomen